 - infants who consume breastmilk with low amounts of biotin

-- patients with impaired biotin absorption due to an inflammatory bowel disease (IBD) or other gastrointestinal (GI) tract disorder
+- people with weak biotin absorption due to an inflammatory bowel disease or other gastrointestinal tract disorder

 - people who smoke